DkNOCO/DCA-API-POC-App/README.md

 # DCA-API-POC-App

-Populate the credentials in api.php
+Populate the credentials in config.php

 to obtain transport user/pass: